 Fill the muffin holes ½ to 2/3 of the way up with the muffin batter.
-Bake on the center rack of the preheated oven for 5 to 8 minutes, until the batter looks like it’s just barely beginning to set up.
+Bake on the center rack of the preheated oven for 20 to 30 minutes, until the muffins are golden-brown and have set up.

 Remove muffins from the oven and allow them to cool at least 30 minutes before peeling off the papers and enjoying.